davidmalcolm/texi2rst/output/_build/html/_sources/options-to-control-diagnostic-messages-formatting.txt

   Use color in diagnostics.  ``WHEN`` is never, always, or auto.
-The default depends on how the compiler has been configured, it can be any of the above ``WHEN`` options or also never if :envvar:`GCC_COLORS` environment variable isnt present in the environment, and auto otherwise. auto means to use color only when the standard error is a terminal.
+The default depends on how the compiler has been configured, it can be any of the above ``WHEN`` options or also never if :envvar:`GCC_COLORS` environment variable isn't present in the environment, and auto otherwise. auto means to use color only when the standard error is a terminal.
   The forms :option:`-fdiagnostics-color` and :option:`-fno-diagnostics-color` are